charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 There is another, outdated, Turn it in section below.
 Use this one.

-Delete all your EC2 instances related to this assignment.
-On AWS Educate, that means all instances except our original one from a few weeks ago.
 Create and provision three instances within 20 minutes.
-Take a screen shot of the EC2 console showing all three instances running.
+Take a screen shot of the EC2 console showing all three instances (plus our original instance) running.
 Attach it to the assignment.

+When you are done, delete all your EC2 instances related to this assignment.
+On AWS Educate, that means all instances except our original one from a few weeks ago.

 I'm looking for: